scottrobertson/deployment/README.md

 # Deployment Script

 With this script, you can deploy a website using nothing more than SSH.
+All you need to do is run the command "deploy master" or "deploy beta" or anything you wish, and the script will take care of the rest.

 # Intructions